 Whether you were wrongfully injured in a serious accident or you are dealing with the complexities of the United States immigration system, the Law Offices of James A. Welcome is here to help.
 We take pride in the clients we represent and the cases we handle, and we are ready to help you find a favorable solution to your case.

 With years of experience on our side, we are fully prepared to help you address your legal concerns.
 We encourage you to contact the Law Offices of James A. Welcome as soon as possible to schedule an appointment with a Waterbury lawyer at our office.
-We are available to meet in person or over the phone to discuss the details of your case and to begin strategizing on the best course of action moving forward.
-Se habla espanol.
+We are available to meet in person or over the phone to discuss the details of your case, and begin to strategize the best course of action moving forward.
+Se habla español.

 Start your legal case today.
 Contact the Law Offices of James A. Welcome at (203) 514-7172!

-The Law Offices of James A. Welcome proudly serves clients throughout Connecticut, including the cities of Wallingford, Waterbury, Norwalk, Danbury, and Meriden.
+The Law Offices of James A. Welcome proudly serves clients throughout Connecticut, including the cities of Waterbury, Norwalk, and Danbury.